 If you want something that you can use anywhere and anytime you want, choose accounting software that comes with a mobile app and cloud-based.
 With this kind of software, you can easily track your accounts while on the go or while you’re far away from your office.

 - Don’t Combine Your Personal and Business Finances

 To avoid any bookkeeping issues, make sure not to combine your personal and business finances.
 Unfortunately, not all business owners find it easy and always have a hard time doing it.
 But, what they don’t know is that combining their business and personal finances can lead to a disaster.
 So, it’s essential to have separate accounts for your personal finances and business use.

 If you combine your finances, you won’t be able to get a clear picture of the economic health of your business.
 In addition to that, you might end up wasting your time going through your bank records while establishing deductible expenses.

 Fund separation can also provide you with protection and will make it much easier once you sell your business.
 Besides, having a business account is made easy and affordable nowadays, so make sure to open one now before it’s too late.

 If you’re a business owner, try not to use cash for transactions if you want to keep your accounts in order.
 The reason behind it is that spending cash without proper documentation will just make it hard for you to maintain and keep financial records.
 Moreover, it’s easy to forget where and how cash was spent without proper documentation.

-If possible, use a debit or credit card instead of cash because there’s a paper trail to follow.
-It can also help you monitor your expenses.
+If possible, use a debit or credit card instead of cash because this can help you monitor your expenses effectively.
+You can also use a software to track spending in real time using corporate cards.
 Once you use cash rather than some kinds of payment methods, you might also be missing out to take advantage of write-offs because there’s no documented proof.